dustinfast/mem_mgr/README.md

 export MEMORY_DEBUG=no  # Alternately, 'yes' enables debug statements
 ```

-Other applications may now be run as they normally would - their calls to `malloc`, `calloc`, `realloc`, and `free` will now use the wrapper.
+Other applications may now be run as they normally would, and their calls to `malloc`, `calloc`, `realloc`, and `free` will now use the wrapper's replacements functions.

 ## Memory Block and Heap Structure